 - ½ tsp dried yeast (I used Allinson Easy Bake Yeast)

-- For the sourdough starter add 80g rye flour, 60g plain yoghurt, ½ teaspoon salt, 80ml water (20°C), and 0.1g active yeast into the plastic cup that comes with the bread maker and select menu 27 (on the Panasonic ZB2512).
+- For the sourdough starter add 80g of rye flour, 60g of plain yoghurt, ½ teaspoon salt, 80ml water (20°C), and 0.1g of active yeast into the plastic cup that comes with the bread maker and stir to combine.
+Select menu 27 (on the Panasonic ZB2512).
 The starter will ferment for 24 hours.
 Take care to select the correct menu option otherwise the cup will melt and the starter will be ruined.

 - Once the 24 hour cycle has finished remove the starter from the machine and put the normal blade in the loaf tin.
 Add all of the starter into the loaf tin (215g).
 It should have a slightly sour, alcoholic, fermented smell.

-- If using a banneton basket, dust the inside with flour.
+- If using a banneton basket, dust the inside with flour or semolina.

-- Once the dough cycle has finished, tip the dough onto a floured work surface and lightly dust with flour.
-Transfer the dough to the banneton basket if using (mine is 25 x 15 x 8cm) or else put it in a large bowl, cover and leave to prove somewhere warm (around 30°C) for 30 minutes.
+- Once the dough cycle has finished, tip the dough onto a floured work surface and lightly dust the outsides with flour or semolina.
+Transfer the dough to the banneton basket if using (mine is 25 x 15 x 8cm) or else put it in a large bowl.
+Cover and leave to prove somewhere warm (around 30°C) for 30-35 minutes.

 - Place a sheet of greaseproof paper onto a baking tray and preheat the oven to 220°C (200°C fan).

-- After 30 minutes the dough should have risen.
-Tip it onto the baking tray and bake for around 20-25 minutes until the crust is golden brown and the bread sounds hollow when tapped.
+- After 30-35 minutes the dough should have risen.
+Tip onto the baking tray and bake for around 20 minutes (I check after 15 minutes).
+It's done when the crust is golden brown and the bread sounds hollow when tapped.